 Driving While High: Hit By A Driver High On Marijuana In Charlotte?
 Here Is What To Do

-If you — or a loved one — thinks that marijuana use might have been the cause of a wreck or collision that caused injury or death to you or them, contact the proven and experienced Charlotte NC auto accident attorneys here at Brown, Moore & Associates.
+If you — or a loved one — think that marijuana use might have been the cause of a wreck or collision that caused injury or death to you or them, contact the proven and experienced Charlotte NC auto accident attorneys here at Brown Moore & Associates.
 Here is what to do.

 Charlotte Auto Accident Attorneys: Signs That The Other Driver Was High While Driving